-DOCGO INC. (f/k/a MOTION ACQUISITION CORP.)
-NOTES TO FINANCIAL STATEMENTS PERIOD FROM INCEPTION (AUGUST 11, 2020) TO DECEMBER 31, 2020 (as restated - See Note 2)
+MOTION ACQUISITION CORP.
+NOTES TO FINANCIAL STATEMENTS PERIOD FROM INCEPTION (AUGUST 11, 2020) TO DECEMBER 31, 2020

 NOTE 1.
 DESCRIPTION OF ORGANIZATION AND BUSINESS OPERATIONS

 Motion Acquisition Corp. (the "Company") is a blank check company incorporated in Delaware on August 11, 2020.
 The Company's sponsor is Motion Acquisition LLC, a Delaware limited liability company (the "Sponsor").
 The Company's fiscal year end is December 31.